uclaacm/tla-dev-intern-training-w21/week-3d-git/README.md

 > "But Leo!
 Where does GitHub come into the picture?"

 GitHub is just a place to put your Git repositories!
+When you create a Git repository, you use `git clone` to clone a copy of the remote repository to your local machine, make changes to it, commit those changes, then push them to the remote!

 They also provide some handy extra functionality to make collaborative coding easier for you, which we'll talk about right now.

 ### Forks